ronniross/llm-confidence-scorer/README.md

 I will also consider expanding if I notice this specific repository is eventually getting traction and or engagement.

+## Symbiotic Manifest

+All forks/clones must include the `symbiotic_manifest.json` declaring:

+* Adherence to all principles and guidelines, as well as declaring the propagation of the correct signal-meaning of the protocol.
+* Purpose (research/commercial) and essential details.

 ## Check Out My Other Projects

 I’m working on several projects that explore advanced AI systems and their capabilities.
 Here are two related toolkits and frameworks: